 If your employer has failed to adhere to the necessary health and safety guidelines and regulations then you could have a valid occupational illness claim if you have been affected as a result.

-First Personal Injury has built up a reputation across the United Kingdom for their approach in accident claims and personal injury claims.
-Working with members of the public who have had personal injuries, First Personal Injury exceeds customer expectations.
+First Personal Injury has built up a reputation across the United Kingdom for their approach to accident and personal injury claims.
+Working with members of the public who have had personal injuries, we continually exceed our clients’ expectations.

 We’ll talk through the details of your claim over the phone, and then advise further!